nsftx/chameleon-sdk/README.md

 # chameleon-sdk

 Chameleon Software Development Kit is a package for rapid development of Chameleon bundles.
 It also serves as an integral part of Chameleon Builder.
 This package is already used if you use [chameleon-bundle](https://github.com/nsftx/vue-cli-plugin-chameleon-bundle) Vue CLI plugin for scaffolding bundle projects.

-Compatible with Node v10.x and newer.
+Note: Compatible with Node v10.x and newer.

 ## Installing